Skip to content

 HyperbyteDB system architecture

-This document is a long-form internal design walkthrough (module layout, paths, storage).
+This document is a long-form internal design walkthrough.
 It complements the shorter Architecture page and the deep dive series.
-If anything disagrees with src/ or a deep dive, prefer the code and the focused deep dive.
+If anything disagrees with src/, prefer the code and the focused deep dive.

 It is intended for contributors who need to understand how HyperbyteDB works under the hood.